 We are Chalkboard Software Limited, a company registered in England and Wales with company number 09192721, whose registered office is at 7 Bell Yard, London, WC2A 2JR (the "Company" or "we" or "us").

 The Company and personal information: We are committed to lawful, fair and transparent processing of all personal information about our employees, customers, suppliers and other third parties during the course of our business activities.
 We will always comply with any applicable data protection legislation and we will ensure that the collection and use of personal information is carried out in accordance with applicable data protection laws.
-The main law governing data protection is the General Data Protection Regulation (Regulation (EU) 2016/679 of 27 April 2016) known as the "GDPR".
+The main law governing data protection is the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/419) “DPPEC” and the Data Protection Act 2018 (UK-GDPR).

 What this policy is: This policy (and any other documents referred to in it, together with any privacy notice displayed on our website) sets out the basis on which we will process any personal information about you or individuals generally - whether it's information we collect from those individuals or that is provided to us from other sources.
 This policy sets out rules on data protection and the legal conditions that must be satisfied when we obtain, handle, process, transfer or store personal information.